MamunKhan71/MamunKhan71/README.md

 <p align="left">My name is <a href="https://www.facebook.com/mkmamun111/">Md.
 Mamun.</a> I born in Cumilla, Bangladesh.
 I am a dreamer.
 I am a believer and I am a doer.
 I am a person who is positive in every aspect of life.
 I love experimenting with new things when it comes to technology.
 I am a tech-savvy person and that's why I choose to study at CSE.
 I am well known for my technical skills in technology.
 I can speak both Bangla and English well.
 I am a quick learner and a self-motivated person.</p>

 <b>Currently,</b>
-- 👀 I’m a Full Stack Software Developer.
+- 👀 I’m a Full Stack Web Developer.
-- 🌱 I’m currently working with Python and Flask
+- 🌱 I’m currently working as with MERN Stack!
 - 💞️ I’m looking to collaborate on Both online and offline based IT company as a software developer.
 - 📫 Reach me via my email: mkmamun031@gmail.com